tj314/ppds-seminars/README.md

 ## Overview of the 2025 lectures
 Lecture 7 requires `numba` and `cuda-python` modules along with CUDA toolkit installed on the system.

 1. [Lecture 1](lecture1): Some example programs to test the programming environment.
 7. [Lecture 7](lecture7): CUDA Programming with Numba.
+12. [Lecture 12](lecture12): Introduction to coroutines through enhanced generators